bbatsov/emacsredux/_posts/2023-04-11-looking-up-words-in-a-dictionary.md

 - Emacs 28
 ---

-In recent years I grew quite used to the functionality presented by e-readers, some browsers and other tools to look up quickly a word in a dictionary while you're reading something.
-English is not my first language and from time to time I come across something I don't know, so I appreciate being able to figure it out quickly.
+In recent years I grew quite used to the functionality presented by e-readers, some browsers and other tools to look up quickly a word in a dictionary while you're reading something.[^1] English is not my first language and from time to time I come across something I don't know, so I appreciate being able to figure it out quickly.
+That's also a great way to learn new words and improve your vocabulary.

 Turns out Emacs 28 has introduced some pretty similar functionality with the command `dictionary-lookup-definition` that will lookup the word at point.
 You can bind this command to something like `C-c l` (`l` for "lookup"):